 |CONS8000||Construction Risk Management

 Description: This course covers the fundamental aspects of analytical tools including the basic processes of risk planning, risk identification, qualitative and quantitative risk analysis, risk response planning and risk monitoring and control.
 Tools and techniques of risk management will be studied and applied into small to major construction projects.
-Students will be required to complete a number of projects and apply risk management software.
+Students will be required to complete a number of projects and apply risk simulation software.

 |CONS8010||Construction Planning and Scheduling

 Description: The course covers in detail project planning, scheduling and control.
 Topics covered include: project charter, developing work breakdown structure (WBS) and statement of work; developing project schedule; assign resource; perform resource and time constrained scheduling; estimate project cost and prepare project cost baseline; project monitoring and control; scheduling under uncertainty and computer application in project planning, scheduling and control.

 Description: The first part of the course examines construction procurement processes and administration.
 Topics include: construction contracting methods, contractual relationship, types of contract, risk related to different contract type, request for proposal (RFP), bid invitation, bid evaluation, contract negotiation and award, contract administration.
 The second part of the course reviews practical application of basics of contract law as related to construction topics include: contract law, contract changes, payment delays and claims, surety bonds; warranty, construction insurance; construction liens, labour law and union contract, construction dispute resolution.

 Description: This course primarily is concerned with the property development, investment and finances.
 Topics covered are development processes, site analysis and selection, market studies, estimating development cost, developing integrated financial cash flow, land development, lease, buy or build analysis, project economics during construction, financial modelling using MS Excel, risk analysis.
 The course also reviews the different types of project finance and delivery methods.